 No – there are many ways University Technical Colleges are different to schools.
-Having no uniform is one of those differences.
+Having a dress code, rather than a uniform is one of those differences.
 Because we want to get you ready for the workplace, we expect students to look smart and professional.

 How long is the college day?

 To give you the time to undertake academic and technical studies the school day is longer at a UTC, typically from 8.30 – 5pm.
 We will be open from 8.00am for students who wish to use the production, post production and design labs.
 On Fridays we close at 4.00pm.

 Will there be homework?

 There will be personal study tasks, but these should never be set for the next day.
 Our hours are longer than those of a normal school which should give you enough time to complete all personal study you’re set.
 Of course, you can access your learning online at anytime you like – for revision purposes or to finish a piece of work, for example.

 Will I be able to go on to University?

 Yes – depending on your GCSE and A level grades, of course.
 We’re sponsored by the University of Salford who offer courses that build on what you’ll learn with us, plus many more.
 The qualifications you achieve with us also allow you to apply for appropriate courses at any university.

 Do I need certain grades to get in at UTC@MediaCityUK?